php-dev-br/laravel-doc-pt-br/helpers.md

 <a name="method-database-path"></a>
 #### `database_path()` {.collection-method}

-The `database_path` function returns the fully qualified path to your application's `database` directory.
+The `database_path` function returns the fully qualified path to the `database` directory.
 You may also use the `database_path` function to generate a fully qualified path to a given file within the database directory:

     $path = database_path();